9. Database access

 - a database (LINQ to SQL)

-These frameworks will not be covered in this document.
-However, their use is strongly recommended in professional applications.
+These frameworks will not be discussed in this document.
+However, we strongly recommend their use in professional applications.

-We mentioned parameterized queries in the previous section.
-We present them here with an example for the SQL Server Compact DBMS.
+In the previous paragraph, we discussed parameterized queries.
+We present them ici with an example for the SGBD SQL Server Compact.
 The project is as follows

 ![]() |

-- In [1], the project.
-Only [App.config], [Article.cs], and [Parametres.cs] are used.
-Note also the SQL Server database [dbarticles.sdf].
+- in [1], the project.
+Only [App.config], [Article.cs] and [Parametres.cs] are used.
+Note also the SQL Server Ce [dbarticles.sdf] base.

 - in [3], the project references

-The configuration file [App.config] defines the connection string to the database:
+The [App.config] configuration file defines the database connection string:

 <?xml version="1.0" encoding="utf-8" ?>